 How to make Sourdough Discard Pumpkin Bagels

 There are a few easy steps to make these pumpkin bagels!
+The full recipe with measurements is at the bottom of this post.

 Combine all dry ingredients in the bowl of a stand mixer.

-Transfer the dough to a large oiled bowl and cover with plastic wrap.
-Let rise for 90 minutes, or until doubled in size.
+Transfer the dough to a work surface and knead until smooth and soft.
+Transfer the dough to a large, oiled bowl and let rise for 2 hours, or until doubled in size.

 Expert Baking Tips

 - Make sure to knead the dough long enough.
 The dough should be smooth and soft, not sticky.
+If needed, add more flour (1 Tablespoon at a time) to reach your desired consistency.

 What is sourdough discard?